As an experienced Health and Performance Coach, I've witnessed many clients grappling with the challenge of building bigger biceps.

 Protein Is Key

-Protein should be your go-to nutrient when you need to full up.
+I always emphasize the importance of protein to my clients.
 It naturally slows digestion, creates muscle, and stabilizes blood sugar.

 Supplements To Boost Muscle Growth

-Creatine is a substance naturally found in your muscle cells and helps produce energy during strenuous exercise .
-(6)
+According to Livestrong, creatine is a substance naturally found in your muscle cells and helps produce energy during strenuous exercise .

 1. How Many Times a Week Should You Train Biceps?